bncoelho/mdown.vim/readme.md

 [tiny-lr]() and vim's markdown buffers.
 Most of the plugin functionality is implemented in node (see [./rplugin/node/mdown.js](./rplugin/node/mdown.js)).

-It just defines two functions and one command to render, preview and refresh markdown files from buffers.
+It defines a couple of commands to preview and refresh markdown files from buffers.

 `:Mpreview` to render and open a new webpage.
 This command is only available